intuit-ai-research/DCR-consistency/README.md

 ![](assets/performance.png)

-We also evalauted the effectiveness of inconsistency migration.
+We also evaluated DCR-Consistency's effectiveness on inconsistency migration.
 Below is a illustration showing the consistency rate changes after iterations of applying DCR-Consistency.
-We observe effective mitigations in all three datasets and 100% migration of detected inconsistency can be achieved within three rounds.
+We observe effective mitigations in all three datasets and that 100% migration of detected inconsistency can be achieved within three rounds.

 ![](assets/rai.png)